 The importance of packing light cannot be overemphasized, but, for your own good, I’ll try.
 You’ll never meet a traveler who, after five trips, brags: “Every year I pack heavier.”
 The measure of a good traveler is how light he or she travels.
 You can’t travel heavy, happy, and cheap.
 Pick two.

 One Bag, That's It

-My self-imposed limit is 20 pounds in a 9" × 22" × 14" carry-on-size bag (it'll fit in your airplane's overhead bin, at least on your transatlantic flight — though many European airlines restrict hand luggage to even smaller weights and dimensions).
+My self-imposed limit is 20 pounds in a 9" × 21" × 14" carry-on-size bag (it'll fit in your airplane's overhead bin, at least on your transatlantic flight — though many European airlines restrict hand luggage to even smaller weights and dimensions).
 At my company, we've taken tens of thousands of people of all ages and styles on tours through Europe.
 We allow only one carry-on bag.
-For many, this is a radical concept: 9" × 22" × 14"?
+For many, this is a radical concept: 9" × 21" × 14"?
 That's my cosmetics kit!
 But they manage, and they're glad they did.
 After you enjoy that sweet mobility and freedom, you'll never go any other way.

 You’ll walk with your luggage more than you think you will.
 Before flying to Europe, give yourself a test.
 Pack up completely, go into your hometown, and practice being a tourist for an hour.
 Fully loaded, you should enjoy window-shopping.
 If you can’t, stagger home and thin things out.

 When you carry your own luggage, it’s less likely to get lost, broken, or stolen.
 Quick, last-minute changes in flight plans become simpler.
 A small bag sits on your lap or under your seat on the bus or taxi and stashes easily overhead on an airplane.
 You don’t have to worry about it, and, when you arrive, you can hit the ground running.
 It’s a good feeling.
 When I land in London, I’m on my way downtown while everyone else stares anxiously at the luggage carousel.
 When I fly home, I’m the first guy the dog sniffs.